 Belgium is unique in that it has two official languages — Dutch and French.
 Most businesses need contracts in both French and Dutch when working with employees or other local companies.
 If you do not have someone in your company who is fluent in both languages, you’ll need to hire some additional staff members or a translator.

-Your business goals also play a role in how you should set up a Belgium subsidiary.
+Your company goals also play a role in how you should set up a Belgium subsidiary.
 The country permits several different subsidiary structures, including a public limited liability company (PLC), foreign branch company, private limited liability company (PLLC), and starter-private limited liability company (S-PLLC).
 Every entity allows for a different level of activity and operation in Belgium, so you need to choose the structure that best fits with your goals.

 Many companies choose to incorporate as a PLLC.
 The steps to set up a Belgium subsidiary as a PLLC include: